 - Retained the Global Real Estate Benchmark (GRESB) Green Star Status

-- Reduced CO2 emissions by 12% and water consumption by 6%
+- Reduced CO2 emissions by 18% and reduced gas and electricity consumption on a like-for-like basis by 4.9%.

 EnviroMall is the first partnership accreditation scheme developed specifically for shopping centres to monitor and reduce environmental impact.